Skip to content

 Colfax housing and architecture

-Colfax's stock includes character-rich historic rail-town homes near the old downtown, older small-lot homes, and a substantial number of rural foothill cabins, acreage parcels, and ridge properties — many still clad in combustible wood or T1-11.
-The wide range of structures shares one trait that matters here: most were not originally built with ember intrusion in mind.
+Colfax's stock includes character-rich historic rail-town homes near the old downtown, older small-lot houses, and a substantial number of rural foothill cabins, acreage parcels, and ridge properties scattered through the surrounding forest.
+Many of these are still clad in combustible wood lap or T1-11 from earlier decades.
+The eras and forms vary widely, but they share one trait that matters here: most were built well before ember intrusion was understood, so the original detailing at eaves, vents, and ground transitions almost never reflects current hardening practice.

 Colfax's elevated foothill climate